Skip to content

 Key Takeaway: While loops require mutable state.
 Prefer tail recursion for functional iteration without mutation.

-Why It Matters: While loops are appropriate for I/O loops (reading until EOF) or interfacing with imperative APIs.
+Why It Matters: While loops are appropriate for I/O loops like reading until EOF, polling external resources, or interfacing with event-driven imperative APIs that require stateful iteration.
 F# compilers optimize tail recursion to equivalent while loops, so recursive solutions perform identically without mutable state.
+The choice between while loops and tail recursion is often stylistic - both compile to the same IL code while recursion avoids mutable variables.

 Example 25: If Expressions